lejonmcgowan/JohnnyTracer2/README.md

 # JohnnyTracer2
-My second iteration of a Ray tracer from my initial attempt of a school project
+My second (in-progress) iteration of a Ray tracer from a college course.
+Completely re-designed from scratch (with a couple of libraries for math and image creation) using the techniques presented in Matt Pharr's *Physically Based Rendering: From Theory to Implementation*